NoSkillWorld/NSWAPI/README.md

 ## Using the API:

-To use the api, simply call the create() method just like so :
+To use the api, simply call the create() method just like so:
 ```java
 String user = "User"; //The database user
 String password = "Pass"; //The database password